-The avocado (Persea americana-Miller) is an evergreen tree with a long history of cultivation in the tropical to subtropical Americas since pre Columbian times.
+The avocado (Persea americana-Miller) is an evergreen tree with a long history of cultivation in the tropical to subtropical Americas since pre-Columbian times.
 Floridians began planting it as a food crop in 1833 and California followed as a major grower in 1856.
 Still today, many growers have questions about avocado harvest time.

 The question stands, “How to tell if an avocado is ripe?”
 First off, picking avocados right off the tree will definitely not be a good barometer of maturity as avocados do not ripen on the tree.
-The problem is in knowing when do you harvest avocados?
+The problem is in knowing when do you harvest avocados.
 It isn’t always easy to discern the peak avocado harvest time.
-Are there some peak avocado harvesting time tips and how to pick an avocado that is ripe?
+Are there some peak avocado harvesting time tips on how to pick an avocado that is ripe?

 When to Harvest Avocados